 – writer for the EGU Cryosphere Division blog;

 – French (in case you wondered).

-I am involved in a variety of projects about the North Atlantic Deep Water, from the variability of its formation in the Labrador Sea to its interaction with sea ice and Greenland marine-terminated glaciers.
-My favourite tools are global climate models, but I also work with in-situ measurements, including some that I myself collect at sea.
-I am currently supervising two Master’s students and co-supervising one PhD student from Chalmers University of Technology.
+I investigate global deep waters, from the variability of their formation at high latitudes to their interaction with sea ice and floating glaciers.
+My favourite tools are global climate models, but I also work with remote sensing and in-situ measurements, including some that I myself collect at sea.
+I am currently the main supervisor of one PhD student and co-supervisor of another, and just welcomed my first post-doc.